SamuelEarl/fanny-pack-ui-old/src/routes/components/drop-zone.svelte.md

 ---

 <em><strong>Shameless Plug</strong>: <a href="https://uploadcare.com/">Uploadcare</a> is one of my favorite cloud storage services because of how easy it is to use and all the features it has.
 It is also built on top of the Akamai CDN platform, which is one of the leading CDN platforms, and Uploadcare has a pretty generous free tier.
 I am not writing a tutorial using Uploadcare because their <a href="https://uploadcare.com/docs/integrations/js-upload-client/">browser API</a> is already pretty simple and they also have a really cool <a href="https://uploadcare.com/docs/uploads/file-uploader/">File Uploader</a> widget that you can use off-the-shelf and even customize the styles to match your app.
 So a custom file upload component might not be necessary if you are using Uploadcare.
-I have used Uploadcare's File Uploader widget in a SvelteKit app and it is awesome!</em>
+Uploadcare's File Uploader widget works well with SvelteKit apps, so check it out!</em>

 ---